 If the kidney function is impaired, this can cause vitamin B12 to build up in the bloodstream.
 A study published in the Journal of the American Medical Association (JAMA) suggests that elevated levels of vitamin B12 is associated with a higher risk for death.

 The vitamin can be sourced from supplements and animal sources such as fish, meat, poultry, eggs, and dairy products.

 Problems can arise when the body doesn't get enough vitamin B12.
 If you have a vitamin B12 deficiency, it may be caused by:

 If you're experiencing any of the following symptoms, it may be a sign that your body doesn't have enough vitamin B12.

 Yes.
-At-home tests for vitamin B are finger-prick tests, which means you prick your finger for a small blood sample and send that sample to a lab for testing.
 Reputable testing companies have an independent board-certified physician review your results and report those results back to you.